bherrmann7/ab2podcast/README.md

 ...
 ```

+## OSX

 On OSX the default itunes home directory is used.
+So simply rip from itunes (configured to rip as MP3.)